Ray of Light Theatre: History

 In 2005, 2 Broke Girls star Beth Behrs appeared as Sandy Dumbrowski in the musical Grease.

-In 2005, ROLT produced Bat Boy: The Musical, directed by Broadway star James Monroe Iglehart (Aladdin, Memphis the Musical, 25th Annual Putnam County Spelling Bee).
+In 2005, ROLT produced Bat Boy: The Musical, directed by James Monroe Iglehart.

-In 2007, the company produced the San Francisco premiere of Disney's High School Musical on Stage!.

-In 2008, Ray of Light Theatre's The Rocky Horror Show was nominated for five BATCC awards and received critical acclaim.

 In 2009, the month-long run of The Who's Tommy garnered six Bay Area Theatre Critics Circle Awards (of eleven nods).

-In 2010, ROLT mounted the West Coast Premiere of Jerry Springer: The Opera at the Victoria Theatre in San Francisco.

 In 2011, the ROLT production of Assassins was nominated for 13 BATCC awards, winning 8, including Best Musical.

 In 2012, the ROLT production of Sweeney Todd was nominated for 6 BATCC awards, winning best featured actress.

-In 2013, ROLT produced the Bay Area Premiere of Carrie.

-In 2014, ROLT worked with Urinetown writers, Greg Kotis and Mark Hollmann on developing their new musical, Yeast Nation.

 In 2015, ROLT produced the Bay Area Premiere of Heathers the Musical and worked with writers Tim Maner, Steven Cheslik-deMeyer and Alan Stevens Hewitt on producing Lizzie the Musical.
+In the 2016 season ROLT received good reviews in the San Francisco Chronicle for The Wild Party (Lippa Musical).
+The same paper's critic praised the 2024 production of Legally Blonde, presenting it as an example for a "fluffy musical" that nonetheless communicates "a key political point."